Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFirewallCustomRuleGroupByUserSession.md

 # New-AzApplicationGatewayFirewallCustomRuleGroupByUserSession

 ## SYNOPSIS
-Creates a new GroupByUserSession for the ApplicationGateway Firewall CustomRule.
+Creates a new GroupByUserSession for the application gateway firewall custom rule.

 ## SYNTAX